 Why in Mother Earth’s name don’t you, YOU, tell personal stories then?

 My former boss, mentor and friend Professor Dr. Peter Wesner always says, “The future has never been the prolongation of the past.”
 Good, great, excellent.
 Because you just cannot proceed with your meaningless, generic talk that brought you to – o wonder, o wonder – where you are in your job today.

 There are several plots of storytelling.
 My personal favorite is the hero’s journey.
 People will never connect with your successes as much as they do with your failures and struggles in life.

-The Story Sticker below is a one pager based on the hero’s journey.
-It will help you mix together all the juicy ingredients for a successful story.
-Download the Story Sticker, print it out and try it out.
+The Recipe below is a one pager based on the hero’s journey.
+It will help you mix together seven juicy ingredients for a tasty story.
+Try it out!
 I’m very much looking forward to your feedback and suggestions for improvement.